 Delivering on SLAs

 Ensuring an efficient use of resources is key to lowering hold times.
-When we first took on this client project, we analyzed the call queue and agent schedules, looked at historical data and sought to understand the number of calls expected, and set target service level agreements (SLAs).
+When we first took on this client project, we analyzed the call queue and agent schedules, looked at historical data to understand the number of calls expected, and set target service level agreements (SLAs).

 Since then, we’ve met the SLAs at 98%.
 It’s been consistent for over 5 months.
-Since first bringing the hold times and first call resolutions under control, the client has expanded the scope of services we provide to them.
+Since bringing the hold times and first call resolutions under control, the client has expanded the scope of services we provide to them.
 We’re now focused on improving the audit data to facilitate easier regulatory audits.

 With more than 20 years of experience in order to cash (OTC), Solugenix Associate Director Marnie Barnhart helps business customers transform their OTC operations.
 As a vital member of Enterprise Support Services, Marnie helps further client relationships by supporting process and system improvements, quality assurance, reporting, analysis and Client/Vendor Relationship Management.